aakashg2/ISDC-Project/README.md

 # Conclusion

 Through analysis, we have been able to create two models, a logistic and a random forest algorithm model.
 The logistic model prioritizes recall while the random forest algorithm has a slightly lower recall but far more accuracy.
-Clients that use our models can decide which best suits their companiy's needs and use them accordingly.
+Clients that use our models can decide which best suits their company's needs and use them accordingly.